 Nodal Pricing

-Objective: To provide a working knowledge of nodal dispatch and pricing as it applies to the New Zealand electricity spot market, including simple formulae to apply and the ability to recognise the cause of certain nodal pricing effects.
+This course will help you build a working knowledge of nodal dispatch and pricing as it applies to the NZ electricity spot market, including simple formulae to apply.
+It will also build on participant's ability to recognise the cause of certain nodal pricing effects.

-Prerequisites: EL0.
+Prerequisites: Intro to the Electricity Market.
 Alternatively, some familiarity with the electricity spot market including an overview knowledge of the SPD and RMT models, and with the processes and timing of publication of final, and other prices.

 1. Market Processes and Models for Dispatch and Pricing